roy-salvador/cs282-static-hand-gesture-recognizer/README.md

   python handgesture-featureextractor.py
   ```

-5. Update the HOG_WINDOW_SIZE parameter with what was used in featur eextraction.
+5. Update the HOG_WINDOW_SIZE parameter with what was used in feature extraction.
 Run the Recognizer Application.

   ```
   python handgesture-recognizer.py